 Many fitness trackers will check out your resting heart rate which is the number of beats per minute of your pulse when you are inactive or at rest.
 This will provide a barometer as to how high your heart rate should get during high-impact exercise.

 Your running pace is basically a measurement of a distance covered over time, typically measured by mile or kilometer.
 Nearly all fitness devices are pretty capable of measuring this, as it's just a matter of timing your exercise and capturing how far you've run.
 Consider this a baseline feature for any fitness device you're considering.
 While this metric is core for those who race, even casually, it's not always an indicator of fitness levels.
 In fact, running of any kind is better than not running, and running pace nor the distance you cover, really matters, according to the Harvard Medical School.
 Just something to consider.

 While not all smart watches also function as fitness trackers, many have the capacity to measure physical activity.
 The smart watch is worn on the wrist like an ordinary watch and can connect to a smartphone, tablet, or laptop to extract fitness measurements.

 When you wear your fitness tracker, you want to be sure the info is connected to an app or smartphone so that the exercise performed is monitored, reported, and ready to access.
-Syncing will transfer this data from the tracker to the smartphone or other device you'll read from.
+When you sync your device to an app, this will transfer this data from the tracker to the smartphone or other device you're using.